 Other classes in the core include planning history, planning theory, quantitative methods, land use, environmental planning, GIS, planning law, and a required planning internship as well as foundational courses in the liberal arts.
 Professional electives include historic preservation, housing, neighborhood and community development, advanced GIS, transportation, urban redevelopment, and digital planning.
 Students graduate with a portfolio of graphic and written work to show professional employers.
+A sample progression of classes may be found here:

 As part of their degree, Urban Planning + Design students are required to complete a 240-hour planning internship.
 Past internships have included the following employers: